nkoster/fiber2/README.md

 ### More

 * Nice page about compiling statically in Go: https://www.arp242.net/static-go.html
 * Note: this is a complete project used at Portavita BV.
 But not all is published on Github.
-If you want know more about searching and or indexing kafka messages, please contact me via niels/dot/koster/at/portavita/dot/nl
+If you want to know more about searching and/or indexing kafka messages, please contact me via niels/dot/koster/at/portavita/dot/nl